Looking for the perfect brand name for your new startup?

 This was a process.
 There are many options when finding the perfect brand name and, ultimately, this will become a very important piece of your company’s identity.

-Your brand is more than a name and a logo.
-It’s a mantra.
+Brands are more than names and logos.
 So define your company and what you stand for, and share it with the world.

 Have you recently started your own business?
 Share the process you used to find the perfect brand name with us in the comments below.